loki4j/loki-logback-appender/README.md

 ## Key features

 - Flexible management of Loki labels using MDC and SLF4J Markers
-- Out of the box JSON layout support for log message formatting
+- Out-of-the-box JSON layout support for log message formatting
 - Logback plain text formatting patterns can be used for both labels and messages
-- Support for JSON and Protobuf Loki API flavours
+- Support for JSON and Protobuf Loki API flavors
 - Compatibility with Grafana Cloud
 - Zero-dependency
 - Logging performance metrics